Random Linear Modulation with Spherically Symmetric Modulators: Abstract

 \section{Abstract}

 We consider the modulation of data given by random vectors $X_n \in \R^{d_n}$, $n \in \N$.
 For each $X_n$, one chooses an independent modulating random vector $\Xi_n \in \R^{d_n}$ and forms the projection $Y_n = \Xi_n'X_n$.
 It is shown, under regularity conditions on $X_n$ and $\Xi_n$, that $Y_n|\Xi_n$ converges weakly in probability to a normal distribution.
 More broadly, the conditional joint distribution of a family of projections constructed from random samples from $X_n$ and $\Xi_n$ is shown to converge weakly to a matrix normal distribution.
-We derive, \textit{via} G.~P\'olya's characterization of the normal distribution, a necessary and sufficient condition on $Y_n$ for $\Xi_n$ to be normally distributed.
-When $\Xi_n$ has a spherically symmetric distribution we deduce, through I.~J.~Schoenberg's characterization of the spherically symmetric characteristic functions on Hilbert spaces, that the probability density function of $Y_n|\Xi_n$ converges pointwise in certain $p$th means to a mixture of normal densities and the rate of convergence is quantified, resulting in uniform convergence.
+We derive, ${via}$ G.~P\'olya's characterization of the normal distribution, a necessary and sufficient condition on $Y_n$ for $\Xi_n$ to be normally distributed, and we show that our results motivate generalizations of P\'olya's theorem.
+When $\Xi_n$ has a spherically symmetric distribution we deduce, through I.~J.~Schoenberg's characterization of the spherically symmetric characteristic functions on Hilbert spaces, that the probability density function of $Y_n|\Xi_n$ converges pointwise in certain $p$th means to a mixture of normal densities and a rate of convergence is quantified, resulting in uniform convergence.
 The cumulative distribution function of $Y_n|\Xi_n$ is shown to converge uniformly in those $p$th means to the distribution function of the same mixture, and a Lipschitz property is obtained.
-Examples of distributions satisfying our results are provided; these include Bingham distributions on hyperspheres of random radii, uniform distributions on hyperspheres and hypercubes of random volumes, and multivariate normal distributions; and examples of such $\Xi_n$ include the multivariate $t$-, multivariate Laplace, and spherically symmetric stable distributions.
+Examples of distributions for $X_n$ that satisfy our results include the Bingham distributions on hyperspheres of random radii, uniform distributions on hyperspheres and hypercubes of random volumes, and multivariate normal distributions; and examples of such $\Xi_n$ include the multivariate $t$-, multivariate Laplace, and spherically symmetric stable distributions.

 {{\em Keywords and phrases}.
 Bingham distribution; Euler-Maclaurin summation; high-dimensional data; low-dimensional projection; P{\'o}lya's characterization; Schoenberg's theorem; stable distribution; weak convergence in probability; Wishart distribution.}